The Precision Paediatric Cancer Project

 For a real-life example of the incredible impact the PPCP can have on Kiwi children, we always look to six-year-old Lucca Holecliffe, who we profiled when the project first launched.
 When Lucca was diagnosed with an extremely rare and aggressive form of cancer in 2016, her parents were told that her cancer was unlikely to respond to traditional chemotherapy and radiation.

 Dr Andy Wood’s research has enabled Lucca’s doctors to identify the best treatment for her specific cancer, which has so far had an extraordinary improvement in her health and wellbeing.
 At the time of Lucca’s diagnosis, only nine other cases of her type of cancer had been documented worldwide.
 Sadly, eight of those nine people died within 9 months, while four years on, Lucca is thriving.
-She has regular scans every few months, but she is healthy, happy and enjoying life just as every six-yearold should.
+She has regular scans every few months, but she is healthy, happy and enjoying life just as every young girl should.

 Mum, Jordanna, says Lucca relishes school and an adventurous spirit, enjoying bush walks, camping and swimming.
 She has also taken up gymnastics and lyrical dancing, and is a loving big sister to little brother Harrison.
 “Lucca has such a sunny disposition and loving heart, and every day we feel grateful to have her in our lives,” Jordanna says.
 “We feel incredibly lucky to have her under Dr Andy’s care, where she is being monitored closely and where there is knowledge of the latest innovations in treatment.”